Operational clarity for daily work

 Public Area Attendants

-The Linen Supervisor, formerly called a housekeeper or "castellan", acts as a liaison between the room attendants and the laundry.
-They inspect, record, send and receive linen, and keep track of repairs and replacements.
+The Linen Supervisor, once called a housekeeper or "castellan", bridges the attendants and the laundry.
+They inspect, log, send, and receive linen, and keep track of repairs and replacements.